alfonsosiciliano/nsysctl/README.md

  * currently has less lines then sysctl.c,
  * all code about "opaque values" is in opaque.c,
  * [--libxo](https://wiki.freebsd.org/LibXo) and -FIlMmSy options.
+ * useful code will be add to http://gitlab.com/alfix/sysctlview too.

 TODO